ibonnet/majorstudio1/README.md

 effective way to communicate the information.
 Group discussion and critique of the work will examine best practices.</i>

-<a href="https://github.com/ibonnet/majorstudio1/tree/main/Lab02">The assignmnent repository can be found here.</a>
+### <a href="https://github.com/ibonnet/majorstudio1/tree/main/Lab02">The assignmnent repository can be found here.</a>

 ## Lab 03: Dynamics, Interactivity and Narrative
+### Learning goals
-<i><b>Learning Goals:</b>This segment of the course will introduce the design elements of dynamics and interactivity.
+<i> This segment of the course will introduce the design elements of dynamics and interactivity.
 Students will gain an understanding of how these elements can be used to further communicate meaning within data sets.
 Design exercises will introduce additional web-based tools to incorporate dynamics and interactivity into new design explorations.
 Special emphasis will be placed on the